deepak-mech/Summer_Intern/CV/README.md

-###All the codes of Computer Vision trianing updated here.
+###All the codes of Computer Vision trianing updated here per Session basis.